lianruizuo/haca3/README.md

 - ***Example #2***: Longitudinal study.
 In this example, longitudinal images were acquired during four different visits.
 During Visit #2, the imaging parameters were altered (due to unexpected reasons), causing a noticeable jump in the estimated volumes of cortical gray matters (GM).
 Given the cortical GM volume at Visit #3, this jump is unlikely to be a result of actual biological changes.
 Harmonization makes the longitudinal trend more biological plausible.
+See my [CMSC2023 talk](https://www.youtube.com/watch?v=TpdB55wxgs4&t=2s) to learn more about how harmonization helps longitudinal study.
 <div align="center">
     <img src="figures/longitudinal.png" alt="longitudinal" width="700"/>
 </div>